Hand and Wrist Surgery

 Will it be very painful afterwards?

-Generally you will have some discomfort which may be relieved with Panadol, Panadeine or Panadelne Forte tablets.
+Generally you will have some discomfort which may be relieved with Panadol, Panadeine or Panadeine Forte tablets.

 How should I care for my wrist after surgery?

-- You can drive a car 5-7 days foliowing surgery if it is comfortable to do so.
+You can drive a car 5-7 days following surgery if it is comfortable to do so.